TOUCHED BY LYME: Singing from the IDSA Lyme hymnal

 (Is this Mandavilli’s advice?
 If you live in a Lyme-endemic area and your child has a symptom that’s highly associated with Lyme disease —make sure to play sports with the kid’s doctor, because otherwise no one will think of it.)

-The failure of doctors to suspect Lyme when other signs may point to it, is precisely when the health of so many children gets derailed.
+The failure of doctors to suspect Lyme when other signs may point to it, is precisely why the health of so many children gets derailed.
 These kids who actually have Lyme and/or other tick-borne diseases instead get sent down the false pathways of juvenile arthritis or other off-target diagnoses.
 Because they are never properly evaluated, they don’t get rightly diagnosed and treated.
 As a result, many suffer a variety of ills for YEARS.

 “Once we knew he had Lyme disease,” Mandavilli writes, “he took a four-week course of doxycycline, plus an antacid and a probiotic to minimize the side effects of the antibiotics.
 And that was it.”